cocos-creator/docs-3d-deprecated/en/editor/publish/build-guide.md

 ### Engine compilation failed.

-If it's a custom engine compilation failure, check your modified code, or custom engine path.<br>
+If it's a custom engine compilation failure, check your modified code, or custom engine path.
-If it is an engine compilation failure, please send a question to the [Forum](https://discuss.cocos2d-x.org/) with the Cocos Creator 3D version, the build options configuration, the build log file in the Build panel, and a demo that reproduces the problem.

-### Other errors

-If you encounter other errors that cannot be resolved by yourself, please send a question to the [Forum](https://discuss.cocos2d-x.org/) with the Cocos Creator 3D version, the build options configuration, the build log file in the Build panel, and a demo that reproduces the problem.